crunchmasterdeluxe/general_conference/README.md

 ## Step 2: Manipulate
 Questions of interest are:
-1. See which words are used most often in general conference (word cloud).
+- See which words are used most often in general conference (word cloud).
-2. List all words and their number of ocurrences.
+- List all words and their number of ocurrences.
-3. See the number of ocurrences for words/people of interest.
+- See the number of ocurrences for words/people of interest.
+- See how different are topics today vs topics in the journal of discourses.
+- See if certain people focus on certain topics more.
+- See if a certain person's talks change from the time they begin their calling to present day.

 More questions to come!